-Response: In cases where testimony is provided about information contained in a written appraisal report or appraisal review report, a signed certification is required to be included in the written report.
+Question: If an appraiser prepares a written appraisal report, is the workfile required to appraisal review report, a signed certification is required to be included in the written report.
 The requirement to include a signed certification is satisfied by including a true copy of the report in the workfile, consistent with the RECORD KEEPING RULE.